 - Eye Pop: When Valentine removes the cover from his window, the gremlin is behind it, which makes him do this briefly.

 - For the Evulz: Strongly implied to be the "reason" for the gremlin's attack.
-When it sees he has a single witness, it starts showing off, just for him.
+When it sees it has a single witness, it starts showing off, just for him.

-- Graceful Loser: Realizing that its window of opportunity to drop the plane is closed, the gremlin smiles and wags its finger at Valentine before flying away.
+- Graceful Loser: Realizing that its window of opportunity to drop the plane is closed, the gremlin grins and wags its finger at Valentine before flying away.

 - Griping About Gremlins: The villain of the piece, obviously.